-We spend increasing amounts of time with our eyes glued to little illuminated rectangles.
-Yes, that’s right: mobile internet use is rocketing.
-Captivated by smartphones, we’re online on the High Street, on the train, on our sofas … even driving our cars, although it’s not recommended.
+We spend increasing amounts of time with our eyes glued to little illuminated rectangles and mobile internet use is rocketing.
+Captivated by smartphones, we’re online on the High Street, on the train, on our sofas … even driving our cars, even though it is illegal and highly dangerous

 This marks a significant social change.
 Smartphones are becoming ever-present, even gaining our attention when we’re meant to be doing something else.
-More than half of adults use a smartphone when socialising with others, and 38% admit to using theirs after it woke them up (source: Ofcom).
+More than half of adults have a smartphone and admit using it whilst watching TV for something completely unrelated such as social media, online shopping and browing the internet (source: Ofcom).

 Many businesses aren’t stopping to consider how this shift to mobile will affect them.
 They’re not making the connection between the rise in smartphone sales and their own prospects.
 That’s a missed opportunity because, make no mistake, there’s money to be made from going mobile.